benjaminben/ThumpAV/README.md

 - Install latest version of [TouchDesigner](https://derivative.ca/) (free-license compatible) and open `app.toe`
 ![File explorer](https://i.imgur.com/MdNckUI.png)
 - Enter perform mode (`key=f1`) and visit the `settings` page to adjust resolution, audio inputs / outputs, recording preferences, and more.
 - *NB: TouchDesigner operates differently on Windows vs Mac.
-All core features of ThumpAV should function identically between platforms, but some plugins may require conversion
+All core features of ThumpAV should function identically between platforms, but some plugins may require conversion*

 ## How to use
 ![UI and stage layout](https://i.imgur.com/wKdergz.png)
+- On the left, your control station (this is what goes on your computer monitor)
+- On the right, final output (should overflow from your main monitor to cover your external monitor / projector)
+- Multi-monitor output coming soon

 ### Main UI
 ![Labelled UI area](https://i.imgur.com/34I5qbO.png)
 1. Track output monitoring area